 “I never thought I would be in a situation like this as an American.
 You can’t even help your family when you most need to help: you have left a war, and your kids are stuck in East Africa.
 Sometimes you lose hope.”

-The pressure, and the waiting, is breaking them, he says.
-But at the same time, he maintains his hope because of all the people who continue to challenge the Muslim Ban even after the Supreme Court decision upheld it:
+The pressure, and the waiting was almost unbearable.
+But at the same time, he maintained his hope because of all the people who continue to challenge the Muslim Ban even after the Supreme Court decision upheld it:

 “Every voice, pen, and keyboard that writes about us and others who are facing discrimination gives us hope.”